 mine in California.
 They may be close, but they are still different.
 The fine lines of expectation are the tactical "stuff" of poker.

-If you wanted to, when playing raked-game Holdem you could guarantee
+If you wanted to, when playing raked-game Hold'em you could guarantee to play

-to play with a positive expectation every hand outside the blinds merely by only playing AA when you get it.
+with a positive expectation every hand outside the blinds merely by only playing AA when you get it.
 Of course, this would be silly.
+The blinds

-You would lose your shirt.
+would cause you to lose your shirt.
 Other situations have positive expectations too, so not playing those hands is poor poker.
 Our challenge as

 players is to find the situations of positive expectation, expand that group of situations, and minimize our situations of negative expectation.

-this way over the course of his or her lifetime, but the amount will be different for everyone due to a lot of factors, including level
+amount of money this way over the course of his or her lifetime, but the amount will be different for everyone due to a lot of factors, including

 In poker, it is very common that poor play can turn a positive expectation situation into a negative one.
 Even more interesting, poor